-Most firms have seen the recent spike in demand for services under the Facilities Management umbrella as an opportunity to grow their operations.
-However, despite the surge in demand during the past three years, service providers’ ability to expand has been hindered by minimal barriers to entry and a low level of service specialization.
+Most firms have experienced strengthened demand for services under the Facilities Management; a trend which has enticed service providers to expand their operations.
+However, despite favorable demand conditions during the past three years, service providers’ ability to expand market share has been hindered by minimal barriers to entry and a low level of service specialization.
 These factors have further enhanced the level of competition in the sector, thus working against operators’ expansion efforts.
 Amid intense competition, operators within the Facilities Management sector have attempted to separate themselves from the pack by expanding their scope of service offerings.

 Barriers to Entry